Chino Valley Review

 Features

-People & Places: Friends, family recall a pillar of Chino Valley
+People & Places: Chino Valley won’t be the same without Birdie

-Wes Edmunds, a Chino Valley resident for many years, was a great asset to the community.January 18, 2017
+Norma Jean Bennett, better known as “Birdie” from Birdie and Sons Barber Shop here in Chino Valley, was a pillar of our community.January 25, 2017

 Life